BRCLeicesterData/KFRE/README.md

 Alternatively the code is available here to download locally and run in R.

 For more information please consult the [User Guide](https://github.com/BRCLeicesterData/KFRE/wiki/User-Guide).

+This repository also contains the R code used for the analysis in the paper: [ExternalValidation_Rcode.R](https://github.com/BRCLeicesterData/KFRE/edit/main/ExternalValidation_Rcode.R).

+The accompanying dataset used is available: [kfre_data.Rda](https://github.com/BRCLeicesterData/KFRE/edit/main/kfre_data.Rda).

 ---